Understand What Matric Points You Need For University Entrance

 Where Can I Study If I Failed Matric?

 If you have failed Matric, you can study at Matric College.
-Here is what you can do if you want to get your Matric if you are younger than 21 and if you are older than 21:
+Here is what you can do if you want to get your Matric Certificate if you are younger than 21 and if you are older than 21:

 Options if I have matric- Matric College